Ali-Moatazz/agile-final-project/README.md

-# agile-final-project
-Agile final project repo for planning an e-commerce product catalog backend.
-Focus on Agile practices using GitHub Projects Kanban board to manage user stories and sprints.
-No real feature implementation, only backlog, sprint, and workflow simulation
+# Agile Final Project – E-commerce Product Catalog (Simulation)

+This repository demonstrates Agile planning and sprint execution using GitHub Projects Kanban.
+The project simulates building the back-end product catalog for an e-commerce site with CRUD operations, likes/dislikes, cloud hosting, and automated deployments.

+## What This Repo Shows
+- 📌 Creation of user stories from stakeholder requirements
+- 📌 Use of issue templates, labels, and milestones
+- 📌 Product backlog, sprint backlog, and refinement process
+- 📌 Sprint planning, Kanban workflow, and burndown chart

+➡️ [View the live Kanban Board]